Most of us have problem areas or areas of fat accumulation on our bodies that cause us frustration.

 A 5-ounce glass of wine contains on average 120-150 calories.

-What’s more, flavored alcoholic drinks tend to carry high calories and affect your waistline.
+What’re more, flavored alcoholic drinks tend to carry high calories and affect your waistline.

 Swap the booze for a glass of water or a club soda to quench your thirst and cut out a ton of empty calories with ease, bringing you closer to a flat belly.